A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Introduction

 The paper is organized as follows: In section II we present our model.
-We introduce the density matrix formalism introduced by Remler and study the rate of \J production for time independent $Q \bar{Q}$ Wigner densities.
+We introduce the density matrix formalism introduced by Remler and study the rate of \J production for time independent $Q \bar{Q}$ Wigner densities, where Q stands for a heavy quark.
 This is followed by a description of the interaction of heavy quarks with the QGP partons.
 Finally we discuss the non relativistic $Q \bar{Q}$ Wigner density and its relativistic extension.
 In section III we extend our formalism to the case that the $Q\bar Q$ Wigner density gets time dependent.
 Section IV is devoted to the potential interaction between $Q$ and $\bar{Q}$.
 In section V we report about the initial distribution of the heavy (anti)quarks.
 In section VI we present numerical details of our approach and study the consequences of the different ingredients on the observables.
 In section VII we compare our results with experimental data before we draw our conclusions in section VIII.
+In this initial study we limit ourself to the charmonium ground state, knowing that feeding from B decay and excited charmonia gets important at LHC energies.
+Here it is the primary goal to understand the global trends associated to such a microscopic approach.
+This limits also our possibility to compare our results with experimental data.
+Feed down, a more careful treatment of the color structure, a possible color screening of the cross section of a \J in the QGP, hadronic \J interactions and including the directly produced \J (means those which do not pass the QGP) will be subject for a later publication).